fushizhe/rulesetwiki/README.md

 <div id="multi2"></div>

 ##### High image quality in low resolution screen
 This situation is the opposite of the former.
-Although in this situation the image shown won't be hard to recognize, it indeed cost unnecessary bandwidth.
+Although in this situation the image shown won't be hard to recognize, it indeed costs unnecessary bandwidth.

 When meeting this kind of situation, the X-lint will promote to compress images for low resolution

 <div id="multi3"></div>

 #### Detect non-compatible format of images, audio and video for target
-The images format of JPEG,GIF and PNG can be almost displayed in all browsers, but there are some other image formats that might not be supported in some browser:
+The images format of jpeg,gif and png can be almost displayed in all browsers, but there are some other image formats that might not be supported in some browser:

 ```html
 <!-- Opera doesn't support '.tiff' -->